 The Applicant will continue to provide water service to the existing customers in the requested area.

-Staff recommends that the Applicant meets all of the statutory requirements of TWC Chapter 13 and the Commission's Chapter 24 rules and regulations, is capable of providing continuous and adequate service and approving this application to amend the CCN boundaries of Water Necessities, CCN No. 12243, and North Hardin WSC, CCN No. 11267, is necessary for the service, accommodation, convenience and safety of the public.
+Staff recommends that the Applicant be found to meet all of the statutory requirements of TWC Chapter 13 and the Commission's Chapter 24 rules and regulations to obtain a CCN amendment, be found capable of providing continuous and adequate service and approving this application to amend the CCN boundaries of Water Necessities, CCN No. 12243, and that the granting of this application of North Hardin WSC, CCN No. 11267, is necessary for the service, accommodation, convenience and safety of the public.

 Water Necessities consented to the attached map, tariff and certificate on March 23, 2018.